Library databases are always available on the library's public computers.

 Disclaimer: The State Law Library is unable to give legal advice, legal opinions or any interpretation of the law.

-Please note that if you need access to secondary sources like Texas treatises and legal practice guides with downloadable forms and templates you will need to contact us directly with your name and email address so we can request access for you.
+For temporary 3-day access to secondary sources (e.g., legal treatises and practice guides with downloadable forms and templates), create your temporary ID then e-mail us and we can request access for you.